Strong Neighbourhoods grants

 - Organizing a block party with performers and activities

 - Organizing a neighbourhood festival

-- Organizing a talent show, porch concert or movie night
+- Organizing a talent show, porch concert, trivia night or movie night

 Enhance the physical appearance, character, or natural environment in your neighbourhood

 Examples: nectar trail, neighbourhood garden, mural, sidewalk art, alleyway beautification

 Encourage/involve multiple neighbours to participate in planning and/or implementing the project including opportunities for neighbours to share skills with each other

 Examples: teaching neighbours how to cook, starting a knitting circle